“We Speak for the Dead to Protect the Living”

-Database of articles documenting antidepressant-induced violence and bizarre behavior
+5000+ Database of News articles documenting antidepressant-induced violence and bizarre behavior.

 This website is a collection of over 5000+ news stories with the full media article available, mainly criminal in nature, that have appeared in the media (newspapers, TV, scientific journals) or that were part of FDA testimony in either 1991, 2004 or 2006, in which antidepressants are mentioned or in some cases family, friends, law enforcement or coroners have verified the presence of an antidepressant in a perpetrator.